 The OpenFOAM User Guide then examines the set up of input data files for a CFD analysis.
 The input data includes time information (start time, end time, time step, etc) and controls for reading and writing data (time, format, compression, etc).
 It additionally describes the setting of numerical schemes that affects accuracy and stability of a simulation.
 Matrix solver controls and algorithm controls are also explained that affect computational time and stability.

-The OpenFOAM User Guide includes a chapter on meshing, beginning with the mesh structure of OpenFOAM and the handling of boundaries and boundary conditions.
-The blockMesh application for generating meshes of simple geometries is described in detail, followed by the snappyHexMesh application and its control parameters.
-OpenFOAM includes applications that convert meshes from well known formats into the OpenFOAM format and detailed coverage is given to the principle conversion applications, e.g. fluentMeshToFoam.
+The OpenFOAM User Guide includes a chapter on meshing.
+It begins with the mesh structure of OpenFOAM and the handling of boundaries and boundary conditions.
+It describes the blockMesh application for generating meshes of simple geometries in detail, followed by the snappyHexMesh application and its control parameters.
+OpenFOAM includes applications that convert meshes from well known formats into the OpenFOAM format and detailed the User Guide covers principal conversion applications, e.g. fluentMeshToFoam, in detail.
 The mapFields application maps field data, e.g. pressure, velocity, from one mesh/geometry to another.

 OpenFOAM is shipped with a version of ParaView that includes a reader module to read data in OpenFOAM format.
-This enables visualization of solution from OpenFOAM, with elements used commonly in CFD such as geometry surfaces, cutting planes, vector plots and streamlines.
-Animations can be generated conveniently from ParaView.
+This enables visualization of solutions from OpenFOAM, with elements used commonly in CFD such as geometry surfaces, cutting planes, vector plots and streamlines.
+With these elements, users can generate animations conveniently with ParaView.

 title = "OpenFOAM v5 User Guide" author = "The OpenFOAM Foundation" url = "https://cfd.direct/openfoam/user-guide"